serge-pierre/replkit/README.md

 `replkit` is a reusable and extensible REPL engine for building custom interactive command-line environments in Python.

-It supports interpreter injection, command history, auto-completion, script execution, and batch command loading.
+It supports interpreter injection, command history, auto-completion, script execution, aliasing, and batch command loading.

 ---